 (a control decay mechanism).

-Controls are seldom 100% effective and history teaches us that they do fail.
-We need to
+100% effective and history teaches us that they do fail.
+We need to give

-An escalation factor is a condition that leads to increased risk by reducing the effectiveness
+factor is a condition that leads to increased risk by reducing the

 Escalation factors need to be credible and significant.